Chateaux

 Once the home of the Thiers Foundation, which was established in 1892, the estate now known as Saint James Paris is proud to wear its scholastic and neoclassical roots as a reminder of its esteemed history.
 In modern times, Saint James Paris is an idyllic retreat nestled in one of the urban neighborhoods of the French capital, featuring fabulous accommodations and verdant gardens.
 Guests feeling some world-weariness can revitalize their spirits at the stylish and exceptional wellness facilities.
 The estate is well-situated near some of Paris' notable attractions, including the Arc de Triomphe and the Eiffel Tower, which is good news for history and culture buffs.

-Saint Featured
+Saint James Paris Featured